11 Things I Still Buy In Plastic

 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-After a couple of years of my zero waste journey, I still buy certain things in plastic.
-Yikes – I feel a little weird and hesitant to say it, but it’s true.
+After a couple of years of my ‘zero waste’ journey, I still buy (lots of) things in plastic.
+There, I said it.

 1. Tofu & tempeh